ArjoNagelhout/cuboid/README.md

 Handling of spatial input events from XR controllers.
 Part of this is adopted and modified from the XR Interaction Toolkit, as the XR Interaction Toolkit proved insufficient for achieving the exact interactions expected in a design application.

 There are three different types of interactables in the scene.
-They are interacted with in the following order.
-UI is always on top of SpatialUI, which on its turn is always above the scene.
+They are interacted with in the following order: UI is always on top of SpatialUI, which on its turn is always above the scene.

-1. **`UI`** (this is 2D UI such as buttons and a colorpicker)
+1. **`UI`** 2D UI such as buttons and a colorpicker
-2. **`SpatialUI`** (3D handles and UI elements that should be moved in 3D space to perform the action, such as a *translate along axis* handle
+2. **`SpatialUI`** 3D handles and UI elements that should be moved in 3D space to perform the action, e.g. a *translate along axis* handle
-3. **`OutsideUI`** (anywhere outside UI or SpatialUI, can be digital objects or the physical world)
+3. **`OutsideUI`** Anywhere outside UI or SpatialUI, can be digital objects or the physical world

 - `📁 Core`
     - [`Handedness.cs`](app/Assets/Scripts/Runtime/Input/Core/Handedness.cs) Handle left- and right-handedness